 LLC’s Articles of Organization

 Article of Organizations are the LLC formation documents.
-They contains basic information about your LLC such as its name, its purpose and the name and address of its registered agent.
+They contain basic information about your LLC such as its name, its purpose and the name and address of its registered agent.

 A couple of things to remember here: